 The Curtis Companies have been in the commercial business and residential home building since 1926.
 This website is dedicated solely to our residential home building.
+You can view our holding companies information here.
 Since the 1950′s, Curtis Homes has been building homes in Virginia, Washington, DC and Maryland.
 Today we are focused on building homes in Calvert and St. Mary’s Counties.
 We’ve selected these areas because of the high employment, great schools, shopping, first responders and family oriented.
 We consider ourselves to be a semi-custom home builder because we’ll customize your home to your liking.
 We are very flexible to our customers needs, including financing.
 We’re hands-on and decisions are made in the field, not in the office.

 The Curtis Family business began with an ice and coal hauling company, founded by George Curtis, Sr. Soon after, the first Curtis Brothers Furniture store was opened in the heart of Anacostia, in the building now known as the Anacostia Professional Building.
 The success of that first store led to a chain of furniture stores, which then grew to be the largest single furniture retailer in the United States.